-Toward the end of my undergraduate career I considered starting a blog, but I wasn’t sure.
+Toward the end of college I considered starting a blog, but I wasn’t sure.
 Then when I started graduate school I knew for sure I wanted to start blogging.
 As a graduate student I unofficially started blogging (generating ideas and topics) and discovered my first higher education blog, The Thesis Whisperer.

 Photo Credit: TheThesisWhisperer